 The Retiree Health Care Act (Section 10-7C-15 NMSA 1978) is the statutory authority that establishes the required contributions of participating employers and their employees.
-For employees that were members of an enhanced retirement plan (state police and adult correctional officer member coverage plan 1; municipal police member coverage plans 3, 4 or 5; municipal fire member coverage plan 3, 4 or 5; municipal detention officer member coverage plan 1; and members pursuant to the Judicial Retirement Act) during the fiscal year ended June 30, 2015, the statutes required each participating employer to contribute 2.5% of each participating employee's annual salary; and each participating employee was required to contribute 1.25% of their salary.
-For employees that were not members of an enhanced retirement plan during the fiscal year ended June 30, 2015, the statute required each participating employer to contribute 2.0% of each participating employee's annual salary; each participating employee was required to contribute 1.0% of their salary.
+For employees that were members of an enhanced retirement plan (state police and adult correctional officer member coverage plan 1; municipal police member coverage plans 3, 4 or 5; municipal fire member coverage plan 3, 4 or 5; municipal detention officer member coverage plan 1; and members pursuant to the Judicial Retirement Act) during the fiscal year ended June 30, 2016, the statutes required each participating employee was required to contribute 1.25% of their salary.
+For employees that were not members of an enhanced retirement plan during the fiscal year ended June 30, 2016, the statute required each participating employee was required to contribute 1.25% of each participating employees that were not members of an enhanced retirement plan during the fiscal year ended June 30, 2016, the statute required each participating employee to contribute 2.0% of each participating employee's annual salary; each participating employee was required to contribute 1.0% of their salary.
 In addition, pursuant to Section 10-7C-15(G) NMSA 1978, at the first session of the Legislature following July 1, 2013, the legislature shall review and adjust the distributions pursuant to Section 7-1-6.1 NMSA 1978 and the employer and employee contributions to the authority in order to ensure the actuarial soundness of the benefits provided under the Retiree Health Care Act.

-The Office's contributions to the RHCA for the years ended June 30, 2015, 2014, and 2013 were \$4,945, \$5,182, and \$4,974, respectively, which equal the required contributions for each year.
+The Office's contributions to the RHCA for the years ended June 30, 2016, 2015, and 2014 were \$6,163, \$4,945, and \$5,182, respectively, which equal the required contributions for each year.